Hero Vired Logo

 Broadly, business risks can be categorized into four key types.
 These include:

-• Strategic Risks - A strategic risk could be a potential risk for a business due to strategic factors, such as a competitor entering the market.
+• H3: Strategic Risks – A strategic risk could be a potential risk for a business due to strategic factors, such as a competitor entering the market.
 An example of this could be the risk posed to Paytm when its market share started to erode with players like UPI, Google Pay, PhonePe, and others entering the market.

-• Regulatory Risk - This could be due to the introduction of new rules and regulations.
+• H3: Regulatory Risk – This could be due to the introduction of new rules and regulations.
 An example of this risk type is the changes to KYC guidelines that led to the RBI enforcing Paytm to stop onboarding new bank accounts with immediate effect.
 Such risks cannot be pre-empted, and each organization should be cognizant of the constant changes to regulations especially depending on the target market and type of business they are into.

-• Financial Risks - These could arise due to financial reasons, such as a key investor backing out of a deal, or a business running out of funds before an important event
+• H3: Financial Risks – These could arise due to financial reasons, such as a key investor backing out of a deal, or a business running out of funds before an important event

-• Operational Risk - This can be an internal business risk that could include theft, breakdown, or other disasters.
+• H3: Operational Risk – This can be an internal business risk that could include theft, breakdown, or other disasters.

 The 5-step risk management process ensures that all these risks can be properly addressed, and even unknown or unforeseen risks are taken care of by leveraging the right planning and resource management.